luisnomad/empathy-child-theme/README.md

 * Activate the new Empathy Child theme on Wordpress (Dashboard > Appareance > Themes)
 * Enjoy

 Feel free to fork this child theme.
 Please let me know if you add more features, so I can use them too :) You can also contribute to this project if you want.

 ## TODO

 * Add Google Analytics snippet without plugins
 * Add an Admin page to configure video (select URL, video properties like opacity, etc)
+* Center video (looks a little bit cropped on the right)

 ## Disclaimer